strongloop/loopback-example-facade/README.md

 Microservices need to use the best tools available across different plaforms and runtimes to give a consistent service abstraction.
 Microservices are hence PolyGlot services and could use multiple languages and runtimes within the same application domain.

 ## High Level Design
+  * External APIs are modeled and data elements are named by the enterprise data-modeling team
+  * Security profiles are created as per the policies of the enterprise architecture team.
+  * Design of the facade layer is often reviewed directly by the enterprise architecture team.
+  * The Microservices layer is designed by the already established guidelines of the internal architecture.
+  * Security configurations which are already in use can most often directly be used.
+  * Review of microservices design is done by domain specific technical architects and solution architects.
+  * Microservices focus on business innovation
+  * Facade/External APIs focus on user innovation

 ### Facade